gebr11/dataminer-docs-connectors/connector/doc/Raisecom_ISCOM_2900.md

 ## About

-The **Raisecom ISCOM 2900** series is designed to deliver powerful aggregation and switching capabilities for any network.
-With CE 2.0 certification and advanced Layer 2 architecture, the ISCOM 2900 ensures seamless connectivity, scalability, and reliability across diverse deployment scenarios.
-With built‑in SNMP trap handling, it ensures that you are always aware of critical events as they happen.
+The **Raisecom ISCOM 2900** is an Ethernet switch designed for Carrier Ethernet 2.0 (CE2.0) networks.
+It serves as a central point for aggregating Ethernet Demarcation Devices (EDDs) and access equipment, ensuring full compatibility in CE2.0 deployments.
+Built on an advanced Layer 2 switching architecture, the series delivers line‑rate performance and supports uplinks up to 10G, making it suitable for scalable expansion.
+With static route support, it integrates smoothly with Layer 3 routing devices, enabling flexible service delivery across carrier, enterprise, education, and residential networks.

 ## Key Features